LinkedSoftwareDependencies/Article-System-Components/content/related-work.md

 : Dependencies are passed to an object by invoking setter methods.

 Interface injection
-: The interface of dependencies expose a method that –when invoked– injects this dependency into an object that is passed to it.
+: The interface of dependencies expose a method that, when invoked, injects this dependency into an object that is passed to it.
 Such passed objects will typically be a setter method for this.

 Constructor injection is the simplest and most popular form.
 It requires all dependencies to be wired at construction time,